xcore/doc_tips_and_tricks/doc/crc.rst

 calculation, producing a new remainder.
 By shifting the remainder and the data before the CRC instruction we can use it incorporates any number of input bits up to 32.
-The ``crcn`` function defined below uses the CRC instruction to computes a new remainder given a polynomial, a current remainder and ``n`` input bits store in the least significant bits of ``data``::
+The ``crcn`` function defined below uses the CRC instruction to compute a new remainder given a polynomial, a current remainder and ``n`` input bits store in the least significant bits of ``data``::